October 6, 2022

 The Dutch Game Awards

-First release between January 1st 2020 and July 1st 2021.
-Open Beta releases are also allowed.
+First release between July 1st 2021 and June 30th 2022.
+Open Beta releases are also allowed. (a more specific description can be found in the Rules of Entry)

 Best Student Game

-Game needs to be developed by a student or group of students at a Dutch university, as part of the study curriculum.
-Game needs to be finished and (beta) published.
+Submitted game needs to be developed by a student or group of students at a Dutch university, as part of the study curriculum.
+The game needs to be finished and (beta) published.

 Best Debut Game

-Either gameplay art, animation, cutscenes or any other form of visual art used within the game.
+A game that shows excellence in gameplay art, animation, cutscenes or any other form of visual art and the way it enhances the gameplay experience.

-Best use of hardware/software technology.
-Pushing the boundaries of tech.
+Best use of hardware/software technology in game development.
+Pushing the boundaries and showing the path forward in optimal use of game tech.

-From innovative game design, groundbreaking controls and user onboarding, unique gameplay and puzzles to a compelling story or narrative.
+Game Design that takes the user to the edge of their seat, shows groundbreaking controls and user onboarding, unique gameplay and puzzles, novel design implementation or a compelling story or narrative.

 Best Applied Game

-Best game developed not for the purpose of entertainment, but edutainment, training, medical appliance, therapy.
+Best game developed not for the primary purpose of entertainment, but for education, training, medical appliance, therapy.
+Criteria include the achieved impact and general excellence in concept and execution.

 Special Awards (by nomination only)

-The studio does not need to have a physical location.
-Definitions could be; employee health/benefits, creative environment, good leadership, teamwork, etc. Applicant does not need to own (part of) the studio, but does need to have a clear link with the studio.
-For example be an employee or client.
+Applicant does not need to own (part of) the studio, but they do need to have a clear link with the studio.
+For example, being an employee or client.

-Given to an initiative, person or company that has significant impact in improving inclusivity for the game industry.
+Given to an initiative, person, organization or company that has significant impact in improving inclusivity for the game industry.
+We accept nominations for this award, and we will also be on the lookout for nominees ourselves.